sklf/USTC_lab/content/en/authors/BinbinZhang/_index.md

 - Ph.D.
 Students
 ---

-Fang Zhou received B.S. degree from the University of Liverpool, UK, in 2019.
-He received M.S. degree from the University of Manchester, UK, in 2021.
-He is currently pursuing the Ph.D. degree at the School of Cyberspace Science and Technology, University of Science and Technology of China, Hefei, China.
+Bin-Bin Zhang is currently pursuing the Ph.D. degree at the School of Cyberspace Science and Technology, University of Science and Technology of China, Hefei, China.
 He is supervised by Prof. Yan Chen.
 His current research interests include wireless sensing.